samueldmq/samueldmq-old-website/about.md

 ---

 <p align="justify">
-As stated in the home page, I am Samuel de Medeiros Queiroz and I am seeking for challenges in the free and open source world, and I also enjoy travelling the world talking about Open Source and OpenStack software.
+As stated in the home page, I am seeking for challenges in the free and open source world, and I also enjoy travelling the world talking about Open Source and OpenStack software.
 </p>

 <p align="justify">